Graphical Analysis In Exercises 17–22, find the indicated z-score... | Channels for Pearson+

 Z-Score

 A z-score represents the number of standard deviations a data point is from the mean of a distribution.
 It is calculated by subtracting the mean from the data point and then dividing by the standard deviation.
-Z-scores are essential for understanding how a particular value compares to the overall distribution, especially in the context of normal distributions.
+Z-scores are essential for understanding how far a value lies from the average, allowing for comparisons across different datasets.

 Recommended video: